-MANUFACTURING: THE NATIONAL ASSOCIATION OF MANUFACTURERS' MANUFACTURING

-INSTITUTE The Institute has created an ecosystem for awarding skills certifications for employability and industry sector skills.
+MANUFACTURING: THE NATIONAL ASSOCIATION OF MANUFACTURERS' MANUFACTURING skills certifications for employability and industry sector skills.
 The system is designed to allow individuals to move up a career ladder and/or to make lateral movements while recognizing skills attained in education or throughout his or her career.
 Instead of creating a single database of specific skills, the system uses resources from various affiliates to assemble the total certification system.
 The use of industry-recognized certification partners provides a high level of portability to the endorsed credentials.

-THE U.S. CHAMBER OF COMMERCE FOUNDATION TALENT PIPELINE MANAGEMENT[®] (TPM) initiative is a and economic development agencies to drive partnerships with their education and training providers based on need.

-Workforce strategy for our time that can meet the needs of today's changing business environment.
-The TPM Academy® builds on this foundation to train state and local leaders, business associations, employers,
+THE U.S. CHAMBER OF COMMERCE FOUNDATION TALENT PIPELINE MANAGEMENT® (TPM) initiative is a workforce strategy for our time that can meet the needs of today's changing business environment.
+The TPM Academy® builds on this foundation to train state and local leaders, business associations, employers, and economic development agencies to drive partnerships with their education and training providers based on need.